-Review the School of Engineering Catalogue before starting your studies.
+Review the School of Engineering Bulletin before starting your studies.
 It is important that you review the information in the catalogue, particularly those relating to academic policies, conduct, and behavior and the curriculum and course of study for your major.

 The best way to stay on top of your work is to go to class!
 Make sure to go to even those early morning classes and to do all the homework and assignments on time.
 Develop and practice effective study habits.

 Learn to study smarter – not harder.
 Set aside specific times to study in a conducive atmosphere, learn how to review all of your class material thoroughly and in advance, and form a small study group with several of your classmates.

 Look at college as a job that will require you to spend a certain amount of time to accomplish your goals.
 Learning to set priorities and to plan ahead will also help you to manage your time more efficiently.